Best City and Urban Electric Bikes | 11 Light & Zippy Rides

-From cruising traffic-clogged city streets to scooting a few blocks to the office and back, the Electric Bike Report staff reviewed some of the best city and urban electric bikes on the market in 2025.
+From cruising traffic-clogged city streets to scooting a few blocks to the office and back, our staff of professional testers reviewed many of the best city and urban electric bikes on the market.
 But what makes a city bike a city bike?

 Truthfully, this category of e-bikes is broad, and ultimately, any bike can be a city bike.
 For example, you could happily ride a full-suspension eMTB around the streets of New York City.
 You might, however, run into its limitations in that environment when riding through puddles or trying to carry it up a flight of stairs.